mendersoftware/mender-docs/202.Release-information/01.Release-notes-changelog/docs.md

   assigned to device deployments on update request handling.
 * Return 422 - Unprocessable Entity on attempt of creating deployment without artifacts
 * Deployments no longer require inventory to create deployments.
-* New optional array field: 'artifacts' in deployment object retuned by API containing list of artifact ids used by deployment.
+* New optional array field: 'artifacts' in deployment object returned by API containing list of artifact ids used by deployment.

 #### deviceauth
 * Introduce 'server' subcommand that is also default command.
 Supports '--automigrate' parameter to enable automatic database version migration on startup.